ellismiranda/dealer-product/readme.md

+# Botkit Dealer-Product

+The goal for this is to transfer over the dealer product to Botkit, and make sure of its more open-ended capabilities.

 # Botkit Starter Kit for Facebook

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!